Enter your E-mail Address

 Enjoy these rare antique natural pearl necklace photographs.

-I've lived in eastern Iowa for about 30 years now, and always intended to visit the nearby Indian mound museum.
+I've lived in southeastern Iowa for about 30 years now, and always intended to visit the nearby Indian mound museum.
 Well, a few weeks ago, my husband and I finally got there.
 And what did I find?

 These ancient Native American burial mounds had been excavated in the 19th century with the artifacts now taken to a larger local museum.
-The present museum near the mounds is mostly a "yes, these are Indian mounds" arrangment, with little on display except some dioramas and facts.
+The present museum near the mounds is mostly a "yes, these are Indian mounds" arrangement, with little on display except some dioramas and facts.

 What amazed me however were some unofficial photographs in a large frame.
-They were amatuer photographs of the original artifacts.
+They were amateur photographs of the original artifacts.
 The original artifacts taken from these mounds are now kept "under wraps" to show honor to the deceased Indians...after all, would we want our ancestors' grave things on permanent display?

 Ancient Antique Natural Pearl Necklace and Bracelet